Nopy327/Nopy327/README.md

 ## Skills I Aim to Acquire
 - Java, C#, C++, TypeScript, C, SQL, Rust, Lua
-- Linux for a reliable development environment
+- Linux to save my soul from windows...

 ## About Me
 I enjoy experimenting and creating projects for others to use.
 I've loved coding since I was very young, especially in LBP2 world coding.